barotto/libRocketDoc/pages/tutorials/window_template.md

 #### Adding a handle

 We still need a handle so we can drag the window around.
-This is easy; Rocket ships with a 'handle' element that can do just that (or resize an element).
+This is easy; {{page.lib_name}} ships with a 'handle' element that can do just that (or resize an element).
 In the RML, wrap the contents of the 'title-bar' element with a 'handle' element.
 You can set its move target with the 'move_target' attribute; set it to '#document' so it knows to move its parent document when it is dragged.
 You should end up with this:

 ```html
 <div id="title-bar">